 I am delighted to have this opportunity to introduce you to our PIADS Centre for Doctoral Training.
 PIADS offers a range of exciting research and training opportunities that will enable you to gain a PhD qualification in a world-class photonics research ecosystem with cutting-edge facilities and unique training offerings spanning Ireland and the UK.
-If you choose to carry out your PhD in Ireland you will join the IPIC SFI Research Centre in Photonics which comprises more than 200 people carrying out internationally-leading research ranging from photonics theory to advanced integrated systems.
+If you choose to carry out your PhD in Ireland you will join IPIC, the Research Ireland Centre for photonics which comprises than 200 people more carrying internationally-leading research ranging from photonics theory to advanced integrated systems.
 We accept the best candidates from all over the world and cover all stipend, research, training and registration costs within the programme.
 Our researchers go on to work for some of the best companies and research institutes in the world.
 If you aspire to be a future leader in photonics R&D there is no better place to start your career than here!